What is an IT specialist?

 Experience is everything for people working in IT.
 Each issue you can work through makes you more valuable to future employers.
 Apply for an entry-level job to start gaining experience and hands-on training.
 Many people start these positions while finishing school if time allows.
 Look for entry-level help desk positions where you can start assisting users and learning systems in real-life situations.

-Step 4: Obtain one or more professional certifications
+Step 4: Obtain professional certifications

 Certifications are helpful in the IT career path.
 Specific vendors offer training and certifications that you can dive into once you know what your company uses.
 Continuing education is critical in technology because things are constantly changing, and it’s good to have the most current and updated information.
 Here are a few that we recommend: